shipwright-io/build/docs/proposals/env-vars.md

 Independent of fully integrating Shipwright with Tekton Parameterization, a first class API for environment variables can be devised and implemented.
 Parameter variable substitution support can land afterward without any further API change.
-We just have static settings of environment variable values.
+We can have just static settings of environment variable values with an initial implementation of this proposal, or we can also claim support for use of parameterization, based on when the implementations of the different proposals land.

-If we look at the k8s [Container API's environment variable fields](https://github.com/kubernetes/api/blob/v0.21.0/core/v1/types.go#L2252-L2265)
+Next, if we look at the k8s [Container API's environment variable fields](https://github.com/kubernetes/api/blob/v0.21.0/core/v1/types.go#L2252-L2265)

 ```go
 	// List of sources to populate environment variables in the container.